 An Easy Crochet Blanket Pattern!

-This easy crochet blanket pattern involves repeats along with some simple stitches to make for an easy quick and easy crochet throw!
-After your weekend crochetathon you will have a comfy and pretty stylish looking throw to snuggle up in!
+This easy crochet blanket pattern involves repeats along with some simple stitches to make for a fun, quick, and easy crochet throw!
+After your weekend crochetathon, you will have a comfy and pretty stylish looking throw to snuggle up in on a chilly evening!
 You’ll love it.
 Promise!

 The Yarn that makes this blanket awesome!